 — techniques that programmers can use to avoid the vulnerability.

-Mitigations for vulnerabilities listed in clause 7 will not include the use of programming language-specific features or choices but will consist of alternate design choices or programming techniques.
+Mitigations for vulnerabilities listed in Clause 7 will not include the use of programming language-specific features or choices but will consist of alternate design choices or programming techniques.

-Annex A, Vulnerability Taxonomy and List, is a categorization of the vulnerabilities of this report by the following general topic areas:
+Annex A is a categorization of the vulnerabilities of this document by the following general topic areas:

-— For clause 6 and 8
+— Clause 6 and 8: A.2.1 to A.2.12.

-— A.2.1.
-Types

-— A.2.2.
-Type-Conversions/Limits

-— A.2.3.
-Declarations and Definitions

-— A.2.4.
-Operators/Expressions

-— A.2.5.
-Control Flow

-— A.2.6.
-Memory Models

-— A.2.7.
-Object-oriented programming and the contract Model

-— A.2.8.
-Libraries

-— A.2.9.
-Macros

-— A.2.10.
-Compile and run time

-— A.2.11.
-Language Specification Issues

-— A.2.12.
-Concurrency

-— For clause 7:

-— A.3.1.
-Design Issues

-— A.3.2.
-Environment

-— A.3.3.
-Resource Management

-— A.3.4 Concurrency and Parallelism

-— A.3.5.
-Flaws in Security Functions
+Clause 7: A.3.1 to A.3.5.

-Annex B summarizes information for language designers in subclauses 6.X.6.
+Annex B summarizes information for language designers in 6.X.6.

-Annex C, Language Specific Vulnerability Template, is a template for the writing of programming language specific Parts that explain how the vulnerabilities from clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language-specific terms.
+Annex C, provides a template for the writing of programming language specific Parts that explain how the vulnerabilities from Clause 6 are realized in that programming language (or show how they are absent), and how they might be mitigated in language-specific terms.

 General vulnerability issues and primary avoidance mechanisms